cloudbytestorage/openstack/TestStrategy.md

 - create a KILO VM with bootable disk in a CloudByte storage backend
 - attach data disks to above KILO VM
 - migrate the KILO VM to another backend of CloudByte storage within the same OpenStack environment
-- migrate the KILO VM to Master OpenStack environment
-- migrate the Master VM to another backend of CloudByte storage within the same OpenStack environment